Free Shipping with Orders Over $150 (excludes orders with D8 products)

 If you’re one of many women who experience heavy PMS symptoms, including menstrual cramps, we hear you!
 Taking painkillers or NSAIDs are always an option, but maybe they don’t work for you, or you experience side effects you don’t like.

-What if we told you that there may be another option with fewer side effects?
+What if we told you there might be another natural option that fits more easily into your routine?
 In this blog post, we’ll tell you everything you need to know about CBD for menstrual cramps, including benefits, how to use it, and which CBD products are the best for your monthly cycle.

-Yes, you can use CBD products to try and relieve some of the symptoms coming with your menstrual cycle.
+Yes, you can use CBD products as part of your routine to support comfort during your menstrual cycle.

 Depending on which type of CBD products you take, there are various doses on the product's packaging.
 Always start low and never exceed the maximum daily dose.

-The best CBD balm for menstrual cramp is the one that works for you and is high-quality, and we recommend Restore: 1:1 CBG + CBD Topical for Sore Muscles.
+The best CBD balm is the one that suits your needs and is made with quality ingredients.
+We recommend Restore: 3:1 D8 + CBD Topical for Sore Muscles.

 CBD, also known as Cannabidiol, is a cannabis ingredient that’s derived directly from the hemp plant.
-Most people use it to relax, but because CBD is so versatile, it can aid in management of tons of issues (such as anxiety, difficulty sleeping, low appetite, or pain).
+Most people use it to relax, and because CBD is so versatile, it’s often incorporated into routines for things like winding down, supporting rest, or encouraging balance.

 The power of CBD lies in how it interacts with our Endocannabinoid system (ECS).
 ECS has receptors that react with CBD when a person consumes it.
 These receptors are like switches, and they influence tons of processes in our body, like appetite, inflammation, and stress responses.